Argentinian Dulce de Leche

 3. Bring to a boil until it gains a little color, then remove the pod

-4. Reduce the heat to barely a simmer and stir just frequently enough to preveny burning for up to two hours max until it reaches a deep caramel color
+4. Reduce the heat to barely a simmer and stir just frequently enough to prevent burning until it reaches a deep caramel color – about 1-1/2 to 1- 3/4 hours

-5. Warning: Cooking beyond the point where visible steaming is ocurring and stirring too much will create a very thick and grainy sauce
+5. Warning: Cooking beyond the point where visible steaming is occurring and stirring too much will create a very thick and grainy sauce

 Notes